Cowards (comedy troupe): Radio

 The group first appeared on radio with a BBC Radio 1 show called The Milk Run which incorporated some Cowards material.
 As a result of working on The Milk Run, they were asked to do a one-off special, which led to a Cowards series being commissioned.
-Their first radio series was broadcast on BBC Radio 4, beginning on 17 April 2007, and a second series was broadcast in autumn 2008.
-Each series contained five episodes.
+Their first, six episode, radio series was broadcast on BBC Radio 4, beginning on 17 April 2007, and a four episode second series was broadcast in autumn 2008.
 The show was well received, with the British Comedy Guide describing it as "very funny" - though also stating that it suffered from "some less amusing filler".
 Both series have since been released as CD Audiobooks by BBC Worldwide.

 Television

+BBC Three

 Cowards took over the BBC Three website on 25 January 2007 and built their own "comedy world".
 Presented as living inside the website for a six-week duration, Cowards would walk on to the screen and encourage visitors to click through to their comedy area.
 In that area users could view a range of pre-filmed sketches and animation, as well as 'overhead' sketches filmed to give the impression the act are 'living' on the site.
 As part of the BBC 360-degree development strategy the material was used as a pilot for a TV series.
 However, BBC Three decided not to commission a series.

+BBC Four

 In early 2008, BBC Four commissioned a three episode TV series, produced by Angel Eye Media.
 The series (also called Cowards) was shot with director Steve Bendelack and was broadcast in January 2009.
 The show was critically acclaimed, and received a nomination for a BAFTA Scotland Award in the "Best Entertainment" category.
 As a result of the television series, Esquire named the Cowards on its list of "60 Brilliant Brits Shaping 2009".